chongyu2021/Segment-Scenes/README.md

 # Video Scene Detection and Segmentation

-This script is designed to process a video file, detect different scenes within it, and export segmented clips based on scene changes.
-The detection is performed using Structural Similarity (SSIM) between consecutive frames.
-If the SSIM value falls below a specified threshold, a new scene is identified, and the corresponding segment is exported.
+This script is designed to detect different scenes in a video and segment it into different clips.
+The detection is performed using Structural Similarity (SSIM) between frames.
+If the SSIM value falls below a specified threshold, a new scene is identified.

 ## Requirements

 - Python 3.x
 - OpenCV (`cv2`)
 - Scikit-Image (`skimage`)
-- Numpy

 ## Installation

 ```
-pip install opencv-python scikit-image numpy
+pip install opencv-python scikit-image
 ```

-## Usage

-## Functions

-## Example
+## Function Arguments

+--`video_path`: Path to the input video file.
+--`read_size`: Number of frames to read in each batch (default: 500).
+--`min_interval`: Minimum interval between scene borders (default: 200).
+--`ssim_threshold`: SSIM threshold for scene change detection (default: 0.50).
+--`output_path`: Directory to save the segmented clips.